CycloneDX/cdxgen/docs/README.md

 #### **Integrate with Dependency Track**

-Invoke cdxgen with the below aruments to automatically submit the BoM to your organization's Dependency Track server.
+Invoke cdxgen with the below arguments to automatically submit the BOM to your organization's Dependency Track server.

 ```shell
       --server-url             Dependency track url.
 Eg: https://deptrack.cyclon